laurentpayot/floweret/README.md

 * **Easy**: Native JavaScript types.
 No need for Babel.
 * **Lightweight**: 2 kb minified and gzipped.
 No dependencies.
 * **Fast**: Direct type comparison, no string to parse.
 [10 times faster](#benchmark) than [Flow-runtime](https://codemix.github.io/flow-runtime/).
-* **Powerfull**: Logical operators, tuples, regular expressions, rest parameters and more…
+* **Powerful**: Logical operators, tuples, regular expressions, rest parameters and more…
 * **Customizable**: Create your own types for your own needs.

 ## Contents